 - Emergency Room

 - Operating Room

 - Intensive Care Unit

-The course is intended for SOF operators serving or designated to serve as SOF team medic or SOF troop/platoon medic.
-Students must be graduates of the ISTC AMFR course or of equivalent national level SOF medical training course in accordance with NSOFAFR critical tasks or have higher medical training.
+The course is intended for SOF operators and enablers serving or designated to serve as SOF team medic or SOF troop/platoon medic.
+Students must be graduates of the ISTC AMFR course or of equivalent national level SOF medical training course IAW NSOFAFR critical tasks or have higher medical training.
 Students may be officers, NCOs, or enlisted soldiers.
-Students will be expected to pass a Medical Knowledge Entry Test, a Physical Training Test, and an English Comprehension Test.
+Students will be expected to pass a Medical Knowledge Entry Test, a Physical Training Test, and an English comprehension test.

-Pre-course medical study material will be provided to students once they are identified by the nations.
-It is highly encouraged that the students study all material before attending the course.
-There will be an optional pre-testing day on week 30 of CY 2016.
-Students that were admitted during the pre-testing will not be tested again upon arrival.
+Pre-course medical study material will be provided on the NSOCM E-Learning platform MOODLE to candidates once they are identified by the nations.
+It is recommended that they study all material before attending the course.
+There will be an optional pre-testing day in Pfullendorf 10 weeks prior to the start of the course.
+Candidates that are admitted during the pre-testing will not be tested again upon arrival.

-Students must score a minimum of 70% on the Medical Entry Test upon arrival.
-This test evaluates basic medical knowledge common to SOF medics or medics trained to the Advanced First Responderlevel.
+Students must score a minimum of 70% on the Medical Entry Test (TCCC) upon arrival.
+This test evaluates basic medical knowledge common to all SOF medics or medics trained to the Advanced First Responder level.
 Graduates of the Advanced Medical First Responder Course (or similar course) should be familiar with the knowledge needed to pass this test.

-Students must score 80% or higher on the Defense Language Institute English Language Center (DLIELC) English Comprehension Level (ECL) Test upon arrival.
+Students must score 80% or higher on the Defense Language Institute English Language Centre (DLIELC) English Comprehension Level (ECL) test upon arrival.
 Prospective students are encouraged to visit the following websites for additional information on the English test:

 The Entry Physical Test will be comprised of a 3000 meter run, hang-ups (pull-ups), push-ups, and sit-ups.
 The standard will be delineated to the students upon arrival.